AzureIoTGBB/iot-academy/Month_2/Day_2/Lab1.md

 Now that some models have been uploaded to your Azure Digital Twins instance, you can add *digital twins* based on the model definitions.

 *Digital twins* represent the actual entities within your business environment.
-They can be things like sensors on a farm, lights in a car, or—in this quickstart—rooms on a building floor.
+They can be things like sensors on a farm, lights in a car, or in this quickstart — rooms on a building floor.
 You can create many twins of any given model type, such as multiple rooms that all use the Room model.
 You connect them with relationships into a *twin graph* that represents the full environment.

 In this section, you'll upload pre-created twins that are connected into a pre-created graph.
 The graph contains two floors and two rooms, connected in the following layout: